search logo

 How will I receive the survey link?

-Eligible alumni, based on your reunion class year (listed above), will receive a unique survey link via email.
+Eligible alumni, based on your class year (listed above), will receive a unique survey link via email.
 This link is intended exclusively for you.
 Please do not share, forward, or post your survey link.

 To ensure you receive your survey link and your voice is heard, please contact us at aaliikumakani_study@ksbe.edu to update your current information.
 This will help us reach you effectively.